rlawnsdud117/rclone-webdav-server/README.md

 # rclone-webdav-server

-This script allows you to use various cloud services through WebDAV Apache2 using rclone.
+This script allows you to utilize various cloud services through WebDAV on Apache2 using rclone.

 # How to use
 1. Download this script.